limabeans/mem/README.md

 <b>Notes:</b>
 You may noticed I hard-encoded my own lettering scheme for now.
 This was just to simplify coding on my part, this is easily changeable later.

+As a result, to test the "Force edge/corner comm" feature(s), follow the following directions:
+1. type in <code>BA</code> into "Force corner comm"<br>
+2. scramble using the given scramble <b>in your memo/solving orientation</b><br>
+3. you are guaranteed a <code>CCW A-perm</code> in your next BLD solve!

 In the meantime, obfuscation working as intended. :^)

 <b>Screenshot:</b>